 Getting stung by bees in your garden is unlikely, as long as you treat bees with respect.

 All female bees have stings, but solitary bees are not at all aggressive and only using their stings in self-defence if roughly handled.

 Similarly bumblebees and honeybees are unlikely to sting while they are going about their business of collecting nectar and pollen if they are left alone.
 Avoid disturbing bumblebee nests or standing too close to a bee hive unless you are wearing a beekeeper’s suit.

-Bats: encouraging into your gardenBees Needs: Defra initiativeBirds: encouraging into your gardenBumblebee Conservation TrustButterflies: encouraging into your gardenHelping our bees video and blogHow gardeners can help our declining bees and other pollinatorsLeaf cutting beesMoths: encouraging into your gardenMake a bee hotelNational Pollinator StrategyNative or non-native: planting for pollinatorsPollinators: decline in numbersRHS Perfect for Pollinator plant listsRHS Plants for Bugs research: pollinator findings The British Beekeepers' associationWasps (social) and hornetsWild About Gardens
+Bats: encouraging into your gardenBees Needs: Defra initiativeBirds: encouraging into your gardenBumblebee Conservation TrustButterflies: encouraging into your gardenHelping our bees video and blogHow gardeners can help our declining bees and other pollinatorsLeaf cutting beesMoths: encouraging into your gardenMake a bee hotelNational Pollinator StrategyNative or non-native: planting for pollinatorsPollinators: decline in numbersRHS Plants for Pollinator plant listsRHS Plants for Bugs research: pollinator findings The British Beekeepers' associationWasps (social) and hornetsWild About Gardens

 the RHS today and get 12 months for the price of 9

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.